wulfsberg/angular-material-kickstart/README.md

 It is deliberately not meant as a "seed project", instead going through the additions you need to the default output of various tools, making it easier to apply to other versions, and to customize for your purpose.

-This currently matches the schematics-driven installation of Angular 10.0 and onwards.
+This currently matches Angular 13+, which is not released in a final version yet, so all `npm install` or `ng add` commands which reference `@angular/...` packages should add `...@13.0.0-rc.2`.

 Prerequisites
 -------------